Welcome to Riverside Peninsula Surgery Center

 - Respect my wishes

 Riverside Peninsula Surgery Center is a department of Riverside Regional Medical Center.
-This means that we are held to the same strict standards of quality and safety set for hospitals.
+This means that we are held to strict standards of quality and safety like those set for hospitals.
 If you have any questions or concerns during your visit, please speak to a member of our team.

 Surgery Patient Instructions